Venue: Raw Umber Studios

 -DRAWING PAPER

 3 sheets of medium toned, smooth drawing paper (if 1 is black and 10 is white, a neutral tone in the 4-8 range is recommended).
 Canson Mi- Teintes has a wide range of toned papers.
-Any hue can work depending on the desired aesthetic, but I would skew towards more neutral expressions of gray, blue, and beige/brown.
-Alternatively, hand-toning a heavyweight, hot press watercolor paper with ink or watercolor can produce a more personalized surface.
+Any hue can work depending on the desired aesthetic, but Patrick would skew towards more neutral expressions of gray, blue, and beige/brown.
+Alternatively, hand-toning a heavyweight, hot press watercolour paper with ink or watercolour can produce a more personalised surface.

 -ERASERS